dhutapratama/docs/session.md

     }

 > **Note**
-> Laravel does not ship with a directory to contain your extensions.
+> Lets does not ship with a directory to contain your extensions.
 You are free to place them anywhere you like.
 In this example, we have created an `Extensions` directory to house the `MongoSessionHandler`.

 Since the purpose of these methods is not readily understandable, let's quickly cover what each of the methods do:

 <div class="content-list" markdown="1">

 - The `open` method would typically be used in file based session store systems.
-Since Laravel ships with a `file` session driver, you will rarely need to put anything in this method.
+Since Lets ships with a `file` session driver, you will rarely need to put anything in this method.
 You can simply leave this method empty.
 - The `close` method, like the `open` method, can also usually be disregarded.
 For most drivers, it is not needed.
 - The `read` method should return the string version of the session data associated with the given `$sessionId`.
-There is no need to do any serialization or other encoding when retrieving or storing session data in your driver, as Laravel will perform the serialization for you.
+There is no need to do any serialization or other encoding when retrieving or storing session data in your driver, as Lets will perform the serialization for you.
 - The `write` method should write the given `$data` string associated with the `$sessionId` to some persistent storage system, such as MongoDB or another storage system of your choice.
-Again, you should not perform any serialization - Laravel will have already handled that for you.
+Again, you should not perform any serialization - Lets will have already handled that for you.
 - The `destroy` method should remove the data associated with the `$sessionId` from persistent storage.
 - The `gc` method should destroy all session data that is older than the given `$lifetime`, which is a UNIX timestamp.
 For self-expiring systems like Memcached and Redis, this method may be left empty.